MemoonaTahira/CrowdFix/README.md

 ```

 ## Contact
-Should you have any queries, please contact jianglai.china@buaa.edu.cn / jianglai.china@aliyun.com
+Should you have any queries, please contact mtahira.mscs17seecs@seecs.edu.pk / smehboob.mscs17seecs@seecs.edu.pk